efrigo88/docker-pipeline-ml-ec2-lab/README.md

 # Docker Pipeline ML EC2 Lab

-This project sets up a machine learning pipeline on AWS EC2 using Docker containers.
-It includes infrastructure as code (Terraform) to provision the necessary AWS resources and automated setup scripts.
+This project implements a machine learning pipeline for document processing and semantic search using AWS EC2 and Docker containers.
+It processes PDF documents, generates embeddings, and enables semantic search capabilities using ChromaDB and Ollama.

+## Features

+- PDF document processing and text extraction
+- Text chunking and embedding generation using Ollama
+- Vector storage and semantic search using ChromaDB
+- Data processing with Apache Spark and Delta Lake
+- S3 integration for data storage
+- Infrastructure as Code using Terraform

 ## Architecture

 - **Infrastructure**: AWS EC2 instance with Docker and Docker Compose
+- **Storage**:
-- **Storage**: S3 bucket for file storage
+  - S3 bucket for file storage
+  - Delta Lake tables for processed data
+  - ChromaDB for vector storage
+- **Processing**:
+  - Apache Spark for data processing
+  - Ollama for text embeddings
+  - ChromaDB for vector search
 - **Security**: IAM roles and security groups for secure access
 - **Containers**: Docker containers for the ML pipeline components